-- 5. Fill one 50 ml bottle from each depth.
-Pour a few ml of soil solution into the two 50 ml plastic vial.
-Shake vigorously and discard before filling the vial with soil water. - 6.
-If there is more soil solution in the 2 liter bottle then discard it.
-Close the bottle and press the clamp on the tube.
-Leave the bottle in the grey cylinder and place the red lid on top - 7.
-Bring the samples to the laboratory
+- 3. Make sure you place the lid on a dry place to avoid any dirt in the bottle.
+Pour a few ml of soil solution into each 50 ml plastic vial.
+Shake the vial vigorously and discard before filling with approximately 30 ml (leave space for increasing volume of the water when freezing).
+If less than 100 ml water then apply a new vacuum to the bottle. - 4.
+Record information about the soil solution (transparency, color, precipitates etc....) in the field chart. - 5.
+If there is more soil solution in the bottle then fill the vial for IGN and the one for AS.
+Discard the rest of it.
+Close the 2-liter bottle and press the clamp on the tube.
+Leave the bottle in the grey cylinder and place the red lid on top. - 6.
+Bring the samples to the Arctic Station Lab.

-5.2.2 Procedure in the lab
+5.5.2 Procedure in the Lab

-- 1. Store the 20 ml samples in the freezer <-18°C in a box labelled: GeoBasis Soil water samples YYYY - 2.
-Conductivity is measured in the 50 ml soil water sample according to the procedure given in section 7.1. - 3.
-After conductivity is measured, the sample is used for pH and alkalinity analysis.
-Preferably 50 ml are needed but in case of limited amounts, samples down to 15 ml can be used. pH and alkalinity tests are made on the same sample according to the procedures given in section 7.2 and 7.3. - 4.
-After the field season all soil water samples are brought to Denmark.
-One set of subsamples are brought to Department of Geoscience and Natural Resource Management, University of Copenhagen for further analysis and another set of 20 ml subsamples are brought to Institute of Biology (BIO) for further analysis.
+- 1. Store the 50 ml samples for BIO in the freezer <-18°C (yellow rag).
+No need for further filtration of these samples as the lysimeters have a pore size of 2 microns. - 2.
+Store the 50 ml sample for IGN in a yellow rag in the fridge.
+No need for further filtration of these samples as the lysimeters have a pore size of 2 microns. - 3.
+Measure conductivity in the 50 ml soil water sample (the one for AS) according to the procedure given in section 7.1. - After conductivity is measured, use the sample called AS for pH and alkalinity analysis.
+Preferably, 50 ml but in case of limited amounts of water, samples down to 15 ml can be used. pH and alkalinity tests are made on the same sample according to the procedures given in section 7.2 and 7.3 - 5.
+Ship all the samples to Denmark at the end of the field season.
+Bring the IGN subsamples to Department of Geoscience and Natural Resource Management, University of Copenhagen for further analysis.
+Bring the BIO subsamples to Institute of Biology (BIO) for further analysis.